Who are we?

 Transferring your personal information outside of Europe

-As part of the products and services we offer or in order to perform our contract with you, your personal information may be transferred to countries outside the European Economic Area (“EEA”).
-By way of example, this may happen if any of our servers are from time to time located in a country outside of the EEA.
-These countries may or may not have similar data protection laws to the EEA.
-If we transfer your personal information outside of the EEA in this way, we will take steps to ensure that it is protected in the same way as if it was being used in the EEA, by using one of these safeguards:
+As part of the products and services we offer or in order to perform our contract with you, your personal information may be transferred to countries outside United Kingdom (“UK”) and/or the European Economic Area (“EEA”).
+By way of example, this may happen if any of our servers is from time to time located in a country outside of the UK and/or the EEA.
+These countries may or may not have similar data protection laws to the UK and the EEA.
+If we transfer your personal information outside of the UK and/or the EEA in this way, we will take steps to ensure that it is protected in the same way as if it were being used in the UK and/or the EEA, as the case may be, by using one of these safeguards:

 How long do we keep your personal information?